eternalai-org/truly-open-ai/README.md

 ```
 Double-click the downloaded file to install Ollama.

-Download model from ipfs
+Download model from ipfs:

-In this tutorial, we use model DeepSeek-R1-Distill-Qwen-1.5B-Q8_0 (`bafkreieglfaposr5fggc7ebfcok7dupfoiwojjvrck6hbzjajs6nywx6qi`).
+In this tutorial, we use model DeepSeek-R1-Distill-Qwen-1.5B-Q8_0 [`ipfs://bafkreieglfaposr5fggc7ebfcok7dupfoiwojjvrck6hbzjajs6nywx6qi`](https://gateway.lighthouse.storage/ipfs/bafkreieglfaposr5fggc7ebfcok7dupfoiwojjvrck6hbzjajs6nywx6qi).

-But practically you can serve any models.
+But you should be able to serve any open source models.

 For MacOS:
 ```bash